-Located in the Campus Recreation and Wellness Centre at the north Oshawa location, the services include a medical clinic where students can receive medical assessment and treatment of illness or injury, annual health exams, laboratory testing and screening, birth control counselling and pregnancy testing, immunizations and allergy injections and a variety of health education services which include resources such as books, pamphlets, bulletin boards, web resources and health newsletters.
+Located in the Campus Recreation and Wellness Centre, the CHC is an on-site, full-service walk-in medical clinic where students can receive medical care and treatment of illness or injury.
+Laboratory testing and screening, sexual health counselling, immunizations and allergy injections are also available.
+In addition, students have access to a wide variety of health education resources which include books, pamphlets, bulletin boards, web resources and health newsletters.

-The CHC contains the following services: an on-site pharmacy, physical therapy, massage therapy, nutritional counselling and chiropractic services along with a student-run health resource centre: Leave The Pack Behind.
+The CHC contains the following services: an on-site pharmacy, physiotherapy, registered massage therapy, nutritional counselling and chiropractic services.

-If students require assistance dealing with relationship issues, family problems, stress, depression, or other personal problems, a team of counselling professionals are available at the north Oshawa location through the CHC and at the downtown Oshawa location through Oshawa Psychological and Counselling Services to help by providing support, discussion, therapy and education, and/or referrals.
+If students require assistance dealing with relationship issues, family problems, stress, depression and/or other mental health issues, a team of counselling professionals are available at the north Oshawa location through the CHC, and at the downtown Oshawa location through Oshawa Psychological and Counselling Services to help by providing support, discussion, therapy and education and/or referrals.

-Medical health services are available to both graduate students and their immediate family members, in the north Oshawa location.
+Medical health services are available to both graduate students and their immediate family members in the north Oshawa location.

-7.11 Residence
+7.10 Residence

 UOIT residence is a modern home away from home.
 Residence facilities are located on campus and offer students a safe and convenient living solution.
 Residence staff are committed to making your experience both memorable and rewarding.
+For more information, please visit the Residence website at www.uoitrez.ca.

-7.12 Off-campus Living Service
+7.11 Off-campus Living Service